bookofproofs/bookofproofs.github.io/_sources/history/19th-century/krylov-nikolai.md

 9. Found a way to numerical solution of two-point boundary value problems.
 10. Found a method of compressible flow calculations which would later be known as the Krylov-Bogolyubov method.

 Born 29 November 1879, St Petersburg, Russia.
-Died 11 May1955, Moscow, USSR.
+Died 11 May 1955, Moscow, USSR.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Krylov_Nikolai/)